 The Green Paper does not discuss a topic of great concern to many Canadians following revelations of Canadian police using mass surveillance devices called IMSI Catchers, more usually known as "Stingrays".

 These are devices which intercept cellphone data.
 It is clear that the police are using these devices despite a number of police agencies maintaining a "neither confirm nor deny" stance with respect to their use.

-Our current understanding is that police agencies are probably getting court authorization for use of the devices, although we have reason to believe that those authorizations are likely to be overbroad and leave the matter of what to do with the hundreds or thousands of people's data that are not the subject of the search entirely to the discretion of the police.
-We do not know if CSIS is using these devices, but we do know that CSIS refuses to even confirm to Parliament whether they take the position that they require a warrant if they were to use such devices.
+Our current understanding is that police agencies are probably getting court authorization for use of the devices, although we have reason to believe those authorizations are likely to be overbroad and leave the matter of what to do with the hundreds or thousands of people's data that are not the subject of the search entirely to the discretion of the police.

+We do not know if CSIS is using these devices, but we do know that CSIS has refused to even confirm to Parliament whether they take the position that they require a warrant if they were to use such devices (this is, incidentally, yet another example of secrecy invoked illegitimately with respect to a question of lawful authority and not in relation to operational matters).

 In addition to mass surveillance devices, like Stingrays, the police also use mass surveillance techniques, like "tower dumps", which are production orders for phone records of massive numbers of people.
-We have seen a recent court case in which the warrants sought for "tower dumps" were found to be unconstitutional for sweeping over-breadth (affecting tens of thousands of people).
-The court also voiced concern that there were no statutory limitations to the police retaining the data of people who were never the suspects with respect to the warrants.
+We have seen an important recent court case (R. v.
+Rogers Communications, 2016 ONSC 70) in which the warrants sought for "tower dumps" were found to be unconstitutional for sweeping over-breadth (affecting tens of thousands of people who were not the subjects of the investigation).
+The court also expressed concern that there were no statutory limitations on the police retaining the data of people who were never the suspects with respect to the warrants.

-Recommendation: There should be a special warrant process for mass surveillance technologies and techniques.
+Recommendation: There should be a new warrant process designed specifically for mass surveillance technologies and techniques.
 This warrant would ensure that law enforcement have these investigative tools available when necessary, while ensuring that individuals' rights are protected.
-This warrant process should also apply to intelligence agencies.
+Germany has specific laws relating to Stingrays that could provide guidance for the development of this warrant process.
+These warrants should also be required by intelligence agencies.

-The culture of immunity and need for evidence-based policy and law
+The culture of impunity and the need for evidence-based policy and law

-If there is, as evidence is increasingly showing, a culture of immunity in our national security agencies, it is likely in part caused by the habitual lack of repercussions for violations of the law in this sphere.
+If there is, as evidence is increasingly showing, a culture of impunity in our national security agencies, it is likely in part caused by the habitual lack of repercussions for violations of the law in this sphere.
 To our knowledge, the government would be hard pressed to come up with examples of consequences brought to bear on national security personnel found to be violating the law.
-Indeed, evidence would suggest that a typical "consequence" of the discovery that national security agencies are breaking the law, is to quickly change the law to accommodate the violation, not punish the violator.
+Indeed, evidence would suggest that a typical "consequence" of the discovery that national security agencies are breaking the law is to quickly change the law to accommodate the violation, not punish the violator.

-It should be entirely unsurprising that in the arena above all others that we are told we must invest trust and allow secrecy, that this pattern of encouraging impunity has been corrosive.
+It should be entirely unsurprising that, in the arena above all others that we are told we must invest trust and allow secrecy, this pattern of encouraging impunity has been corrosive.

-In our Association's view, the area that is gearing up to continue this pattern relates to the CSIS Act and its legal standard for data collection and use that has, on current evidence, been violated for at least a decade.
-The dangers of simply amending the CSIS Act to accommodate the illegal surveillance of Canadians are two-fold.
+In our Association's view, the arena in which it appears likely that we may see a continuance of this pattern relates to the CSIS Act and its legal standard for data collection and use that has, on current evidence, been regularly violated for at least a decade.

+The dangers of amending the CSIS Act to accommodate the illegal surveillance of Canadians are two-fold.